harlanx/mkv_profile/README.md

 This project uses self signed certificate because trusted signed certificates from services comes with a cost which isn't reasonable for a FOSS project.
 If you have doubts about the certificate, [Read more here](https://github.com/harlanx/mkv_profile/blob/93f22cf071d54826499b63e9d6869b6ac00384a4/pubspec.yaml#L76C1-L76C108)

-## Third party tools path is default but it's not working?
+## Third party tools path is default but its not working?
 The saved path was probably from an old installation, to reset it or entirely clear old app data:
 - **Reset Tool Path**
     - Head to Settings